 Category Archives: Castorimorpha

-Rhizospalax poirrieri: a tooth-digging castorimorph of Europe
+Rhizospalax poirrieri: a fossorial castorimorph of Europe

 Based on almost identical shape of the mandible, Rhizospalax was once thought to be a spalacid, but detailed examination of its skull and dentition showed that it was of the sciuromorphous, castoroid type.
 It possessed a large P4, which when present in muroids, is definitely smaller than M1 (spalacids are muroids).
 The dentition of Rhizospalax was therefore 1.0.1.2/1.0.1.2 (last premolar substituted the first molar – P4, M1, M2) unlike a typical muroid which has only three true molars.
 Moreover, its molar pattern is less complex as in muroidea, indicating a different ancestry.
 Another trait that links this taxon to castorids is the shape and position of the infraorbital canal.

 Fossorial beavers are known from Oligocene of North America.
-As a french find, Rhizospalax is a proof that, tooth-digging castorimorphs likely once inhabited the whole holarctic realm, and occupied ecological niches now filled by the still-living Bathyergidae, arvicoline tribe Ellobuisini and Spalacidae.
+As a french find, Rhizospalax is a proof that, tooth-digging castorimorphs likely once inhabited the whole holarctic realm, and occupied similar ecological niches now filled by the still-living Bathyergidae, arvicoline tribe Ellobuisini and Spalacidae.

 Here is shown my life reconstruction of Rhizospalax poirrieri.
 Missing components are based due to ecomorphological similarities, on Spalax, Tachyoryctes and Capacikala.